 Red Lake operates a Clean Air Status and Trends Network (CASTNET) site that has been in operation since August 2014.
 A filter pack is replaced weekly at this small-footprint site.
 Parameters for small-footprint sites like this one are sulfur dioxide, nitric acid, particulate ammonium, particulate nitrate, particulate sulfate, magnesium, calcium, sodium, potassium, and chlorine.
 Follow this link for more information on our site as well as a map of the site location.

 An Ambient Ammonia monitor is co-located at the CASTNET site.
 It is a passive sampler that is replaced every two weeks.
 Follow this link for the Ammonia Monitoring Network (AMoN) website and more information on the Red Lake site.

 VOLKSWAGEN TRUST SETTLEMENT

 The Red Lake Band of Chippewa Indians provides the following information as required by the terms of the Volkswagen Settlement Trust.

-Our mitigation plan focuses primarily on replacing specific classes of diesel-powered vehicles with new, low-emission diesel vehicles for our Sanitation Department and the Transfer Station, as well as installing Electric Vehicle (EV) charging stations in several locations.
+Our mitigation plan focuses primarily on replacing old diesel-powered vehicles with new, low-emission diesel vehicles, as well as installing Electric Vehicle (EV) charging stations in several locations.
 In November of 2019, the Trustee disbursed monies to the Red Lake Band of Chippewa Indians for the 2nd of up to five (5) total funding cycles for which the Red Lake Nation is eligible.
 We will satisfy VW Beneficiary reporting obligations by compiling semiannual reports, which can be viewed in our public notices section below.